GAYATHRI1006/Form/README.md

   - Gender
   - Course
   - Email
-- Data validation to ensure all fields are filled

 - Dynamically adds submitted data to a result table
 - Includes a **Delete** button to remove individual entries
 - Styled using modern CSS with hover effects